cris-scheib/ceeing/dot-matrix/README.md

 ## Dot matrix

-This projet has the intuit of :
+This project has the intent of:
 - Filling two square matrices A and B of n rows by n columns, with random numbers between 0 and 100.
 - Calculate their multiplication and store the result in matrix C with the same size.
 - Use n threads to split the work to create a faster application